Questions? We're always open. 📞

 How Much Does Invoice Factoring Cost?

-As a quick reference: a $100,000 invoice factored at 2.5% with an 85% advance rate nets you $85,000 within 24 hours and costs $2,500 in fees.
-That $2,500 buys you immediate access to capital that would otherwise be locked up for 30-90 days.
+Here’s the quick math: a $100,000 invoice factored at 2.5% with an 85% advance nets you $85,000 in under 24 hours and incurs a $2,500 fee.
+That $2,500 gives you immediate access to funds that might otherwise be tied up for 30-90 days.

 How to Get Started